moranebienvenu/stroke_article/paper.md

 :::{attention} Enable Computational Interactivity

-If you see the following message above a figure caption, the interactive display needs an in-page computation:

-> `ipywidgets` — a Jupyter kernel connection is required to fully display this output.

-To enable interactivity, attach a runtime by clicking the `⏻` icon in the top-right corner of the figure panel.
+To enable interactivity, attach a runtime by **<span style="color:red">clicking the `⏻` icon in the top-right corner of the figure 2 panel</span>**.
 If no runtime is attached, the figure will remain in its default state: hover and basic interactions are available.

+**<span style="color:red">Once loaded, three buttons appear in the corner.
+Click the middle play button `▶️` to activate figure 2.</span>** When the static figure is replaced by an interactive Plotly chart, use the toggles to modify the display.
+Use `↩` to revert to the original static figure.

 :::

 :::{figure} #fig2cell
 :label: fig2